-The planning department is responsible for site, landscaping and lighting plan review for construction projects that are commercial or industrial within the City of Belvidere, and the Village of Poplar Grove.
+The planning department is responsible for site, landscaping and lighting plan review for construction projects that are commercial or industrial within the City of Belvidere.
 Once a construction project is completed, the planning staff inspects the site to insure that the site is improved according to the submitted and approved plans.
-In the 2023 fiscal year, the planning department reviewed 40 site, landscaping and lighting plans for 22 projects and conducted four site inspections for the three completed projects in the City of Belvidere.
-This is an increase from the 2022 fiscal year in which the planning department reviewed 19 site, landscaping and lighting plans for 13 projects in the City of Belvidere.